-Your subscription covers you, and any family members that live at the same address as you.
+Your subscription covers you, and any

 You can request advice by visiting which.co.uk/booklegal to book an appointment online, contacting us through live chat or via our website legalservice.which.co.uk.

 We can't send you a written summary of advice we give over the phone.
 It is our policy not to advise members of our legal advice service whilst they are driving, even when a hands-free device is being used.